lrothack/dev-ops/docs/README.md

    # alternatively run the command with make (see Makefile):
    make bdist_wheel
    ```

-   Notes (on `setup.py`):
+   Notes on [`setup.cfg`](../setup.cfg) (project specific):
     - `name`: The name of the pip/Python package must match the name of the top-level import package in order to let the [Makefile](../Makefile) work correctly.
     - `version`: Either define your project version here or generate it accordingly.
 The version has to follow a defined [pattern](https://packaging.python.org/guides/distributing-packages-using-setuptools/#choosing-a-versioning-scheme).
+    - `scripts`: Provides executables which are important to easily access the functionalities provided by the package (important for use with Docker).
+Executables are automatically installed on the `PATH`.
+    - `entry_points`: Automatically generate executables by Python package.module:function (less control than writing script yourself, e.g., for configurations).
+    - `install_requires`: Python package dependencies (corresponds to definitions in `requirements.txt`, `requirements.txt` refers to `setup.py` in order to avoid [redundancies](https://stackoverflow.com/questions/14399534/reference-requirements-txt-for-the-install-requires-kwarg-in-setuptools-setup-py/19081268#19081268)).
+    - `package_data`: Non-python files that should be included in the package have to be declared specifically.
+Further inclusion patterns can be defined in `MANIFEST.in`.

+   Notes on [`setup.py`](../setup.py) (common to most dev-ops template projects):
     - `packages`: Defines how to include/exclude Python import packages.
 Can be specified manually or with [find_packages](https://setuptools.readthedocs.io/en/latest/setuptools.html#using-find-packages).
 Projects using an `src` directory ([bad practice](https://docs.python-guide.org/writing/structure/#the-actual-module)) can *include* the `src` directory only.
 Otherwise, you have to *exclude* everything you do not want to ship with your deployment package.
     - `tests` directory contains unit test which are typically not part of the deployment package.
 Excluding tests requires `exclude` [definitions](https://setuptools.readthedocs.io/en/latest/setuptools.html#using-find-packages) and [directives](https://stackoverflow.com/questions/8556996/setuptools-troubles-excluding-packages-including-data-files/11669299#11669299) in the `MANIFEST.in` file.
-    - `scripts`: Provides executables which are important to easily access the functionalities provided by the package (important for use with Docker).
-Executables are automatically installed on the `PATH`.
-    - `entry_points`: Automatically generate executables by Python package.module:function (less control than writing script yourself, e.g., for configurations).
     - `setup_requires`: Python package dependencies required before running setup.
-    - `install_requires`: Python package dependencies (corresponds to definitions in `requirements.txt`, `requirements.txt` refers to `setup.py` in order to avoid [redundancies](https://stackoverflow.com/questions/14399534/reference-requirements-txt-for-the-install-requires-kwarg-in-setuptools-setup-py/19081268#19081268)).
-    - `extras_require`: Defines different environments with different dependencies, e.g., for development/testing and production.
+    - `extras_require`: Defines different environments with different dependencies, e.g., for development/testing.
 Specific environments can be installed by appending `[<env>]` to the installation target (where `<env>` is replaced by the environment key, here `dev`), see [setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-dependencies).
-    - `package_data`: Non-python files that should be included in the package have to be declared specifically.
-Further inclusion patterns can be defined in `MANIFEST.in`.

 2. Install the wheel in a test environment (`deactivate` any active virtual environment, current working directory `dev-ops`):
    ```